develax/RazorExpress/docs/overview.md

 **Razor-Express** is a view template engine which can understand *Razor-like markup language* syntax.
 Razor-Express is intended to be used with the [Express library](https://expressjs.com/) but it also can be used with any other library or purpose.

 > To get more about using template engines with Express read [their guide](https://expressjs.com/en/guide/using-template-engines.html).

+Razor-Express syntax reference for NodeJS
+---
+Razor is a markup syntax for embedding server-based code into webpages based on [ASP.NET Razor syntax](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor).
+Although I tried to make the Razor-Express syntax as close as possible to [ASP.NET Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) there are some differences that need to be taken into account.
+Just like the *ASP.NET Razor* syntax, the *Razor-Express* syntax consists of Razor-Express markup, JavaScript, and HTML.
+Files with Razor markup generally have a `.raz` file extension.